 - Multi-level Emboss

-- Micro or texture Embossing
+- Micro or Texture Embossing

-- Textured Embossing
+- Specialty Embossing Effects

 - Which Materials are Suitable for Embossing Applications?